Reetser/personal-blog/README.md

 It’s mostly for my own use and learning.

 ## About
-- Built with plain HTML, CSS, and PHP.
+- Built with plain HTML, CSS, JS and PHP.
 - Minimal, responsive, and distraction-free.
 - Focused on privacy, simplicity, and long-term maintainability.